symisc/unqlite/README.md

 unqlite
 =======

-Transaction Embedded Database Engine http://unqlite.org
+Transactional Embedded Database Engine https://unqlite.org

 UnQLite is a in-process software library which implements a self-contained, serverless, zero-configuration, transactional NoSQL database engine.
 UnQLite is a document store database similar to MongoDB, Redis, CouchDB etc. as well a standard Key/Value store similar to BerkeleyDB, LevelDB, etc.